getsentry/rfcs/text/0141-linking-traces.md

 }
 ```

-This means that the serialized links objects should always contain:
+This means that the serialized `links` objects should always contain:

 - `span_id: string` - id of the span to link to
 - `trace_id: string` - trace id of the span to link to
 - `sampled: boolean` - required if sampling decision of the span to link to (corresponds to `traceFlags` in Otel span context converted to `boolean`) is available
 - `attributes:` - required if attributes were added to the link

-Optionally, they can contain further fields like `traceState` or `droppedAttributesCount` which will be largely ignored unless we find a use case for them.
+Optionally, they can contain further fields like `traceState`, `isRemote` or `droppedAttributesCount` which will be just forwarded unless we find a use case for them.

 ### Setting `previous_trace` span links